How to drive past horses safely on the road

 How to pass horses safely on the road

-Most drivers understand the need to pass a horse ‘wide and slow’.
-Unfortunately, for some motorists, the message doesn’t seem to be getting through.
+Most car drivers understand the need to pass a horse ‘wide and slow’.
+Unfortunately, for some motorists, the message doesn’t seem to have got through.

-Statistics from The British Horse Society reveal 68 horses were killed and 125 injured on UK roads during 2022.
-A total of 3,552 incidents were reported to the equine charity over the 12-month period, with 82 percent of them due to vehicles passing too closely,
+Statistics from The British Horse Society reveal 58 horses died and 97 were injured on UK roads in 2024.
+A total of 80 people were injured, too.
+Some 3,118 incidents were reported to the equine charity over the 12-month period, with 81 percent due to vehicles passing too closely.

-The British Horse Society says these are the four simple steps to take when passing a horse on the road:
+The British Horse Society outlines four simple steps to take when passing a horse on the road:

-• Slow down to a maximum of 15mph.
+• Slow down to a maximum of 10mph

 • Pass the horse wide and slow, allowing at least a car’s width between your vehicle and the horse if possible.